jonathanjafari/medical-codex-pipeline/README.md

 output/csv/snomed_standardized.csv
 ```

-Each output is capped at **100 rows** (via `save_to_formats`) so that GitHub renders them quickly.
+Each output is capped at **100 rows** for GitHub readability.

 ## Why Two ICD-10 Inputs?

 - **ICD-10-CM** → U.S. version, more detailed, used for billing/reimbursement.
 - **ICD-10-WHO** → international version, less granular, used for morbidity/mortality reporting.
-- Both share the same core disease categories (e.g., Cholera, Typhoid), but ICD-10-CM expands into subcodes.
+- Both share the same disease categories, but ICD-10-CM expands into subcodes.

 ## Running Individual Processors

-Run any processor from the project root:
+From the project root:

 ```bash
 python3 scripts/snomed_processor.py